Jerry-BloodBerry/CP-recovery/README.md

 # CP-recovery

 This is a program for concurrent password recovery.
-The program uses the bruteforce technique and currently supports only bcrpyt hashed passwords.
+The program uses the bruteforce technique and currently supports Bcrypt & Argon2 hashed passwords.
 Support for other hashing functions will be added soon.

 ## Help